it-at-m/ehrenamt-justiz/stack/README.md

 # Docker-Compose

+Fhe following containers are created in the docker desktop for the complete start of the application:

 | Image/Container | Description | Port | Link |
 | ------------- | ------------- | ------------- |  ------------- |
 | postgres | PostgreSQL | 5432 |